Third US vaccine could raise question: Which shots are best?

 “Right now, it’s not vaccine against vaccine, it’s vaccine against virus,” said Dr. Nirav Shah, director of the Maine Center for Disease Control and Prevention.

-AP Medical Writer Carla K. Johnson in Seattle contributed to this report.
+AP journalists Carla K. Johnson and Ricardo Alonso-Zaldivar contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.